Reactions of Aromatic Molecules

 So even though breaking a C-F bond is generally not energetically favorable, this is compensated by the fact that it restores aromaticity.

 [UPDATE: In the comments, Matt brings up a very interesting recent study that suggests that some nucleophilic aromatic substitution reactions that don’t have F as a leaving group may proceed through a concerted mechanism.
-I would agree in considering this more advanced material and unlikely to be covered in most introductory courses, (except maybe Eugene’s) but very worthy of interest.]
+I would agree in considering this more advanced material is unlikely to be covered in most introductory courses, (except maybe Eugene’s) but very worthy of interest.]

 Putting it all together, we can sketch out a reaction-energy diagram for this mechanism that would look something like this: